-FPSB Retirement and Tax Planning Specialist 1) Education 2) Exam 3) Ethics 4) Certification Application 3 Education Modes -Self-Paced Learning -Instructor-led Learning -Recognition of Prior Learning Topics -Retirement Planning -Tax Planning 2 hours 75 multiple choice questions FPSB Online Ethics Course Application for certification Agreement to abide by FPSB Code of Ethics
+FPSB Retirement and Tax Planning Specialist 1) Education 2) Exam 3) Ethics 4) Certification Application 3 Education Modes -Self-Paced Learning -Instructor-led Learning Topics -Retirement Planning -Tax Planning 2 hours 75 multiple choice questions FPSB Online Ethics Course Application for certification Agreement to abide by FPSB Code of Ethics

-Upon successful completion of the FPSB Retirement and Tax Planning Specialist education requirement, whether through an FPSB instructor-led or self-paced education course or through recognition of prior learning, candidates will be able to sit for the FPSB Retirement and Tax Planning Specialist exam.
+Upon successful completion of the FPSB Retirement and Tax Planning Specialist education requirement, whether through instructor-led or self-paced education course, candidates will be able to sit for the FPSB® Retirement and Tax Planning Specialist exam.

-The exam assesses the level of knowledge, skill and ability needed to earn the FPSB Retirement and Tax Planning Specialist credential, including the functions of collection, analysis and synthesis (detailed further below).
+The exam assesses the level of knowledge, skill and ability needed to earn the FPSB® Retirement and Tax Planning Specialist credential, including the functions of collection, analysis and synthesis (detailed further below).
 Each question on the exam focuses primarily on a specific element of competency from the FPSB Retirement and Tax Planning Specialist Competency Profile (Appendix A), and may require integration across several competencies.